mattsmith24/solarlogging/README.md

 'YYYY-MM-DD'.
 The script will attempt to download daily data from the date until now.
 To run it type `python solarweb.py --history`.

-For debugging, run with `python solarweb.py --dump`.
-This will print the contents of the database to the console.
+For debugging, run with `python solarweb.py --debug`.
+This will print messages about the data that is being inserted to the database.